lee0c/lee0c.github.io/pages/shop.md

 ## shipping

 I ship via USPS to the United States.
-International shipping is evaluated on a case-by-case basis - just reach out and ask and I'll see what I can do.
+International shipping is absolutely doable, but will be more expensive unfortunately.

-**Ready to ship items** will generally get into the mail within a week or two, depending on when I get to the post office.
+I will get your item(s) into the mail when I can.
+No promises on speed, especially for made-on-demand items.

-**On demand items** have no promised timeline.
-I do this for fun and am not going to put more deadlines on myself than I already have.
-Patches, prints, or other simple items will be quicker than larger or more complex tasks.

 ## customization and custom orders

+### ex libris or logo stamps

+I can create simple designs or recreate existing ones.

 ### patches and prints